 The HIPAA privacy and security regulations, which became fully effective in April 2003 and April 2005, respectively, establish comprehensive federal standards with respect to the uses and disclosures of protected health information by health plans, healthcare providers and healthcare clearinghouses, in addition to setting standards to protect the confidentiality, integrity and availability of protected health information.
-The regulations establish a complex regulatory framework on a variety of subjects, including:
+See "Business - Privacy and Security of Health Information; Standard Transactions."